Operation Pike: Preparations for air campaign

 Analysis of the photography by the PDU revealed that the oil infrastructure in Baku and Batumi were particularly vulnerable to air attack, as both could be approached from the sea and so the more difficult target of Grozny would be bombed first to exploit the element of surprise.
 Oil fields were to be attacked with incendiary bombs, and tests conducted at the Royal Arsenal at Woolwich revealed that light oil storage tanks at the oil processing plants could be detonated with high explosives.

-As of 1 April, four squadrons comprising 48 Bristol Blenheim Mk IV bombers were transferred to the Middle East Command and were supplemented with a number of single-engined Wellesley bombers for night missions.
-A French force of 65 Martin Maryland bombers and a supplementary force of 24 Farman F.222 heavy bombers were allocated for night operations during the campaign.
+As of 1 April, four squadrons comprising 48 Blenheim Mk IV bombers were transferred to the Middle East Command and were supplemented with a number of single-engined Wellesley bombers for night missions.
+A French force of 65 Maryland bombers and a supplementary force of 24 Farman F.222 heavy bombers were allocated for night operations during the campaign.
 The French were preparing new air fields in Syria that were expected to be ready by 15 May.
-The campaign was expected to last three months and more than 1000 ST of bombs were allocated to the operation: 404 × 500 lb semi-armour-piercing bombs, 554 × 500 lb and 5,188 × 250 lb general-purpose bombs and 69,192 × 4 lb incendiary bombs.
+The campaign was expected to last three months and more than 1000 ST of bombs were allocated to the operation, 404 × 500 lb semi-armour-piercing bombs, 554 × 500 lb and 5,188 × 250 lb general-purpose bombs and 69,192 × 4 lb incendiary bombs.